torrust/torrust-index/README.md

 ```

 ## Contributing
-Please report any bugs you find to our issue tracker.
+Please report any Torrust Index backend specific bugs you find to the issue tracker of this repository.
+Torrust Index frontend specific issues can be submitted [here](https://github.com/torrust/torrust-index-frontend).
+Universal issues with the Torrust Index can be submitted [here](https://github.com/torrust/torrust).
 Ideas and feature requests are welcome as well!
-Any pull request targeting existing issues would be very much appreciated.